ngogb02/CS50P-Final-Project/QtDesigner/README.md

 # Project Title: My House's Inventory
 #### Video Demo: [Youtube Video](https://www.youtube.com/)
 #### Introduction:
-Everytime I'm at Costco with my wife, we end up forgetting or arguing about what we still have left at home, and, in my opinion, we end up buying more than we need!
+Everytime I'm at Costco with my #1, we end up forgetting or arguing about what we still have left at home, and in my opinion, we end up buying more than we need!

 me: "we don't need more saran wrap"
 her: "yes, we do, we're running out"